TheRealKaup/KTech/documentation/style.md

 };
 ```

-If a class constructor accepts an `Engine` reference or pointer, that parameter should be the first one.
+If a constructor accepts an `Engine` reference or pointer, that parameter should be the first one.

 ## Engine components